Convergence of Natural Policy Gradient for a Family of Infinite-State Queueing MDPs: Prior work

 The policy gradient algorithm has been studied in certain specialized settings with infinite state-spaces and average-reward objective.
 These results rely heavily on the specific details of those settings, and do not generalize beyond those specific contexts.

-\citet{fazel_global_2018} study the Linear Quadratic Regulator (LQR), an important problem in control theory which can be thought of as an MDP optimization problem with an uncountably infinite state-space and average reward.
-The paper proves that in this setting, the naive policy gradient algorithm converges to the optimal policy, and the NPG algorithm converges with a faster rate guarantee. \citet{kunnumkal_using_2008} study the base-stock inventory control problem, and prove that an algorithm using the policy gradient framework achieves convergence to the optimal policy, with a bound on the convergence rate.
+Fazel et al. \cite{fazel_global_2018} study the Linear Quadratic Regulator (LQR), an important problem in control theory which can be thought of as an MDP optimization problem with an uncountably infinite state-space and average reward.
+The paper proves that in this setting, the naive policy gradient algorithm converges to the optimal policy, and the NPG algorithm converges with a faster rate guarantee.
+Kunnumkal and Topaloglu \cite{kunnumkal_using_2008} study the base-stock inventory control problem, and prove that an algorithm using the policy gradient framework achieves convergence to the optimal policy, with a bound on the convergence rate.

-Follow-up study of these settings has recently demonstrated that these settings exhibit additional structure which allows these convergence results to hold \cite{bhandari_global_2019}.
+Follow-up study of these settings has recently demonstrated that these settings exhibit additional structure which allows these convergence results to hold \cite{bhandari_global_2024}.
 This additional structure relates to the interplay between policy \emph{gradient} algorithms, which the above results focus on, and policy \emph{improvement} algorithms.
 In particular, it has been shown that if the standard policy improvement algorithm exhibits no suboptimal stationary points, then policy gradient algorithms will track the standard policy iteration algorithm and thereby converge to the global optimum.
 This mechanism is the root cause behind the prior convergence results in the LQR and base-stock settings.

-In contrast, such properties do not hold for general infinite-state MDPs, such as the ones we study, which have much less structure than these previously-studied settings.
+In contrast, such properties do not hold for general infinite-state MDPs, such as the queueing MDPs we study, which have much less structure than these previously-studied settings.

-\subsection{\red{Queueing and Reinforcement Learning}}
+\subsection{Queueing and Reinforcement Learning}

-In this paper, we study infinite-state average-reward MDP optimization, and use MDPs arrising from queueing theory as an example application of our results (See \cref{sec:queueing}).
+In this paper, we study MDP optimization for a general class of queueing MDPs.
 A variety of papers have studied applying reinforcement learning to queueing problems, including using learning algorithms which build off of the NPG algorithm.

+Dai and Gluzman \cite{dai_queueing_2022} study variance reduction techniques for the PPO algorithm in the context of queueing models, and demonstrate empirically strong performance, converging towards an optimal policy in several queueing settings.
+The theoretical results in the paper focuses on reducing noise that arises from the sampling process, while our results focus on achieving convergence even in a setting where no noise is present at all.